Intervention/docs/image/v3/basics/instantiation.md

-# Instantiation
+---
+label: "Read & Create Images"
+title: "Instantiation"
-## Read & Create Images
+subtitle: "Read & Create Images"
-Learn how to manage and process images with the Intervention Image Manager.
-Read and decode images from multiple sources like file paths, Base64, and Data Uri, or create custom images and animations using PHP.
+lead: "Learn how to manage and process images with the Intervention Image Manager.
+Read and decode images from multiple sources like file paths, Base64, and Data Uri, or create custom images and animations using PHP."
+sort: 1
+---

 [TOC]